Field Representative Jobs in USA with Visa Sponsorship

 Can a Field Representative role qualify for H-1B sponsorship?

 Yes, but it depends on how the position is structured.
-For H-1B eligibility, the role must qualify as a specialty occupation, meaning it normally requires at least a bachelor's degree in a specific field.
+For H-1B visa eligibility, the role must qualify as a specialty occupation, meaning it normally requires at least a bachelor's degree in a specific field.
 Field Representative roles tied to public policy, community organizing, or advocacy qualify more consistently than general outreach positions where any degree is accepted.

 What visa types do employers typically use to sponsor Field Representatives?

 H-1B is the most common pathway for Field Representatives requiring a specialized degree.
 O-1A is an option for candidates with demonstrated extraordinary achievement in their field, such as published research or national recognition.
 Australian citizens can pursue the E-3 visa, which bypasses the H-1B lottery entirely.
-TN status is available to Canadian and Mexican nationals in qualifying professional categories.
+TN visa status is available to Canadian and Mexican nationals in qualifying professional categories.

 How do I find Field Representative jobs that offer visa sponsorship?